w3f/jamtestvectors/assurances/README.md

   - One assurance has a bad attestation parent hash.
 - [assurances_for_stale_report-1](tiny/assurances_for_stale_report-1.json)🔴
   - One assurance targets a core with a stale report.
+  - We are lenient on the stale report as far as it is available.
 - [assurers_not_sorted_or_unique-1](tiny/assurers_not_sorted_or_unique-1.json)🔴
   - Assurers not sorted.
 - [assurers_not_sorted_or_unique-2](tiny/assurers_not_sorted_or_unique-2.json)🔴